Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Abstract

 \section{Abstract}

 An \textit{isometric path} is a shortest path between two vertices.
 An \textit{isometric path partition} (IPP) of a graph $G$ is a set $\mathcal{I}$ of vertex-disjoint isometric paths in $G$ that partition the vertices of $G$.
-The \textit{isometric path partition number} of $G$, denoted by $\text{ipp}(G)$, is the minimum cardinality of an IPP of $G$.
-In this article, we prove that every graph $G$ satisfies $\text{ipp}(G) \leq |V(G)| - \nu(G)$, where $\nu(G)$ is matching number of $G$.
-We further prove that a connected graph $G$ is extremal with respect to this upper bound, i.e.\ satisfies $\text{ipp}(G) = |V(G)| - \nu(G)$, if and only if either (i) all blocks of $G$ are odd complete graphs, or (ii) all blocks of $G$ except one are odd complete graphs, and the unique block $B$ of $G$ that is not an odd complete graph is even and satisfy $\text{ipp}(B) = |V(B)| - \nu(B)$.
-As corollaries of this result, we obtain a full structural characterization of all connected odd graphs that are extremal with respect to our upper bound, as well as of all extremal block graphs.
+The \textit{isometric path partition number} of $G$, denoted by $\text{ipp}(G)$, is the minimum cardinality of an IPP of~$G$.
+An \textit{induced path partition} (IndPP) of a graph $G$ is a set $\mathcal{I}$ of vertex-disjoint induced paths in~$G$ that partition the vertices of $G$.
+The \textit{induced path partition number} of $G$, denoted by $\text{indpp}(G)$, is the minimum cardinality of an IndPP of $G$.
+In this article, we study both these parameters and observe that every graph $G$ satisfies $\text{indpp}(G) \leq \text{ipp}(G) \leq |V(G)| - \nu(G)$, where $\nu(G)$ is the matching number of $G$.
+We further prove that a connected graph $G$ is extremal with respect to this upper bound, i.e.\ satisfies $\text{ipp}(G) = |V(G)| - \nu(G)$, (resp.\ $\text{indpp}(G) = |V(G)| - \nu(G)$), if and only if either (i) all blocks of $G$ are odd complete graphs, or (ii) all blocks of $G$ except one are odd complete graphs, and the unique block $B$ of $G$ that is not an odd complete graph is even and satisfies $\text{ipp}(B) = |V(B)| - \nu(B)$ (resp.\ $\text{indpp}(B) = |V(B)| - \nu(B)$).
+As corollaries of these results, we obtain a full structural characterization of all connected odd graphs that are extremal with respect to our upper bound, as well as of all extremal block graphs.

 \